- In the web panel, go to the Settings Page-->Server Definitions.

 - Keep a note of the ID number assigned to this definition.
 This number should be greater than 1, if it isn't, you did something wrong.

-- Install the monitor on the remote host if it hasn't been already.
+- Install and license the monitor (see license section below for guidance) on the remote host if it hasn't been already.
 Installer for the monitor is available in the manual install package.

 - Edit the config file (Windows\system32\ugccmon.cfg on Win; ugccmon.cfg in same folder as binary on Linux) for the monitor, be sure the [Remote], [Port], [Secret] settings are set as they were configured for the definition in the panel.
 The ID number you took note of earlier is used for the [ID] setting in the monitor's configuration file.

 - Enter the details for your database.
 Use the same database the panel uses.
 More notes on database below.